Saral33/Saral33/README.md

 - Building scalable web applications with modern frameworks
 - Implementing AI-powered features using LangChain and RAG
 - Exploring microservices architecture with Go and FastAPI
-- Contributing to open-source projects

 ## 📫 Let's Connect
-Feel free to reach out if you want to collaborate on interesting projects or just have a chat about technology and football!
+Feel free to reach out if you want to collaborate on interesting projects or just have a chat about technology.